Robert Reich

-Robert Bernard Reich (/'raɪʃ/ RYSH; born June 24, 1946) is an American professor, author, lawyer, and political commentator.
+Robert Bernard Reich (/raɪʃ/; born June 24, 1946) is an American professor, author, lawyer, and political commentator.
 He worked in the administrations of presidents Gerald Ford and Jimmy Carter, and he served as secretary of labor in the cabinet of President Bill Clinton from 1993 to 1997.
 He was also a member of President Barack Obama's economic transition advisory board.
-In 2008, Time magazine named him one of the Ten Best Cabinet Members of the century; in the same year The Wall Street Journal placed him sixth on its list of Most Influential Business Thinkers.
+In 2008, Time magazine named him one of the Ten Most Effective Cabinet Members of the century; in the same year The Wall Street Journal placed him sixth on its list of Most Influential Business Thinkers.

 Reich has also had a long teaching career.
 From 1981 to 1992 he was a lecturer at Harvard University's John F. Kennedy School of Government and from 1997 to 2005 he was a professor of social and economic policy at the Heller School for Social Policy and Management of Brandeis University.
 In January 2006 he was appointed Chancellor's Professor of Public Policy at the Goldman School of Public Policy at UC Berkeley.
-He taught his last class at Berkeley in the spring of 2023 and is currently Emeritus Carmel P. Friesen Professor of Public Policy.
+He taught his last class at Berkeley in the spring of 2023 and is currently emeritus Carmel P. Friesen Professor of Public Policy.

 Reich has published numerous books, including the best-sellers The Work of Nations (1991), Reason (2004), Supercapitalism (2007), Aftershock (2010), Beyond Outrage (2012), and Saving Capitalism (2015).
 The Robert Reich–Jacob Kornbluth film Saving Capitalism debuted on Netflix in November 2017, and their film Inequality for All won a U.S. Documentary Special Jury Award for Achievement in Filmmaking at the 2013 Sundance Film Festival.
 He is board chair emeritus of the watchdog group Common Cause and blogs at Robertreich.org.